ochanon/sfl/README.md

 # sfl
-Spectral fractional Laplacian implemented with the Caffarelli-Silvestre extension
+Spectral fractional Laplacian.
+FEM implementation using the Caffarelli-Silvestre extension.